loichiilek/flask_psi/README.md

 **6. Complete the function located in**
 - api.py (you have to understand how array and dict work in python)
+- check with https://www.haze.gov.sg/ to ensure that you are serving the correct PSI values

-**7. Create an API endpoint locally, to serve the same content, but for PM2.5** (Requires some knowledge of Javascript)
+**7. OPTIONAL: Create an API endpoint locally, to serve the same content, but for PM2.5** (Requires some knowledge of Javascript)
 - Add a new route in routes.py
 - Make another call to the same API
 - Edit weather.js in static/js folder to display pm2.5 instead of psi